Saturday, November 15, 2014

 I will amaze you with another fact: China invented paper in the second century!
 Papyrus was used in the Mediterranean, but true paper was developed by the ancient Chinese.
 The oldest piece of paper in the world is from the year 110, and it was found in a tomb within the City of Xi'an in 1957.

 Kevin and our driver took us to the "French Quarter": the former French Concession neighborhood.
 Handsome old-world buildings maintained a low skyline, and their special style that blended Western and Chinese architecture is named Shikumen.
 Unique to the city, each part of that area has a longtang: a cozy lane with groups of houses interconnected by side-lanes.
 In some ways, that reminded us of our afternoon in Paris' Latin Quarter.
-It was like an amalgamation of Paris, Prague, London, and Florence! *To see our trip to Florence, please click this link:
+It was like an amalgamation of Paris, Prague, and Florence!

 Turn-of-the-century mansions (the city has plenty of them) faced courtyards of outdoor eateries.